nithin-seenivasan/python-repos/README.md

 # python-repos
-Python code that were used for different usages
+Python code used in various scenarios.
+Mostly related to string parsing and data manipulation.